GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 March 31, 2022

-The [Omnibox API](/docs/extensions/reference/omnibox) can now be used in service worker based extensions.
+The [Omnibox API](/docs/extensions/reference/omnibox) can now be used in service worker-based extensions.
 Previously, some of this API's methods would throw on invocation due to internal dependencies on DOM capabilities.